Fatin1st/fatin_ca/README.md

 - `userId` (String): Unique identifier for the user.

+## `Response`

+Response is built in JSON with 3 parts

+- `userId` (String): Unique identifier for the user.
+- `response` (String): Actual response of the AI.
+- `messageId` (String): Unique identifier for the message.

 ## Note

 This module is designed for mass usage and can efficiently handle unlimited users.
-It simplifies the interaction with CharacterAI for creating and managing chat threads in Node.js applications.
+It uses Node.js workers to create separate environment for each user.
+Therefore, the performance of the module depends on the cores of the server.

 ## 🚀 About Me